15 fun yarn crafts that aren't knitting or crochetPublished on 11 June 2021 By Sarah Jones 4 min read

 Another fun pom-pom project to take your pom-pom making skills to the next level!
 This pom-pom ice lolly is a great summer craft for you and the kids to enjoy making in the sun.

 6. Llama string art

 You’re sure to have fun with this one!
 You don’t have to be a craft champion to give this one a go and create fantastic wall art for your space, kid’s bedrooms and more!
-Grab some spare wood, nails and your favorite yarn colors to string together a fabulous design!
+Grab some spare wood, nails and your favourite yarn colours to string together a fabulous design!
 We love llamas at LoveCrafts, and we think you’ll love this nail art project too.